Enterprise AI Agent Infrastructure Compared

 Open Source: No

-Data Sources: GitHub, GitLab, Jira, Linear, Confluence, Notion, Slack, Datadog, Splunk, PostgreSQL
+Data Sources: GitHub, GitLab, Jira, Linear, Confluence, Notion, Slack, Datadog, Splunk, PostgreSQL, internal services

 Security: SOC2-ready, RBAC, zero data egress, document-level permissions